tjmahr/Psych711/readings/reading_12.md

 ### 1. Kline talks about "conditional regression lines"?
 What are they?
 How do we know whether the slope of a given "conditional regression line" is statistically significant?

 ### 2. According to Whisman and McClelland (2005), is better to focus on standardized or unstandardized regression coefficients in moderated multiple regression?
 Why?

 ### 3. When we include product terms in a multiple regression analysis, we often face the problem that the product term is very highly correlated with at least one of the two variables that constitute it.
 What can be done about this problem of collinearity?

 ### 4. According to Kenny, interactive effects can easily be confounded with curvilinear effects.
 Why is that?

 ### 5. Explain to a novice what "mediated moderation" is (without looking at your notes).

+Stuffing and turkey are just okay, but compliment each other really well (moderation).
+But no matter how well the two go together, you need gravy for a truly delicious thanksgiving plate (mediation).

 ### 6. Briefly describe the "indicant product approach" of SEM (the Kenny-Judd method) using the example of an interaction between two exogenous latent factors (A and B) that each has two indicators.

 ### 7. What are two major problems of the "indicant product approach" (the Kenny-Judd method)?

 ### 8. Andreas Klein and his colleagues recently suggested new approaches to estimate interaction effects in SEM.
 What are these approaches called and what is their advantage over the "indicant product approach" (the Kenny-Judd method)?

 ### 9. Explain to a novice what a "design effect" is (without looking at your notes).

 ### 10. What does Kline mean when he talks about "cross-level interactions"?

 ### 11. What is a "slopes-and-intercepts-as-outcomes model"?

 ### 12. Which hypothesis exactly is being tested in the slopes-and intercepts-as-outcomes model" shown in Figure 12.8?

 ### 13. Kline talks about three basic steps in analyzing a multilevel structural equation model.
 Describe these three steps.

+1.
+2.
+3.

 Israel Data Analysis
 -------------------------------------------------------------------------------